Modeling and Correcting Bias in Sequential Evaluation: Numerical experiments

-We now empirically inspect the behavior of our insertion algorithm and compare it with the baseline of using the ranking induced by the reported scores.
-In simulation, we sample an ordering of the $\numitems$ items uniformly at random and generate the scores according to the parametric model~\eqref{eq:model_parametric}, where the noise is sampled i.i.d. from $\uniform[-\noiseunifparam, \noiseunifparam]$.
+In our simulations, we sample an ordering of the $\numitems$ items uniformly at random and generate the scores according to the parametric model~\eqref{eq:model_parametric}, where the noise is sampled i.i.d. from $\uniform[-\noiseunifparam, \noiseunifparam]$.

 \paragraph{Dependence on $\numitems$.} We set $\noiseunifparam = 0.1$, and vary the value of $\numitems$.
 The Spearman's footrule error and entry-wise error of both our estimator and the score-induced ranking are shown in Figure~\ref{fig:simulation_vary}(\subref*{float:vary_n_sf}-\subref*{float:vary_n_entrywise}).
 To compute the maximum entry-wise error over all positions, we choose the position giving the maximum empirical mean error (over all runs), and plot the error (and its associated standard error of the mean) at this position.
 We observe that the Spearman's footrule error of both estimators decreases as the number of items $\numitems$ increases.
 On the other hand, we observe that the maximum entry-wise error increases as a function of $\numitems$ (because the maximum is taken over more items).
 We observe that our estimator empirically performs better than the score-induced ranking across different values of $\numitems$, especially on the entry-wise error.